alvinjeffery/nursing_data_science/README.md

 exporter.hospital.fhir.export = false
 exporter.hospital.fhir_dstu2.export = false
 ```
 to reduce file size with all the FHIR files we don't need for the workshop.
+On Alvin's computer, creating 1,000 patients takes about 3-6 minutes.